Dr Des McLernon

 - Website: GoogleScholar

 His current research projects include PHY layer security, M2M comms/caching in hetereogeneous networks, energy harvesting for comms, robotic communications, SDNs, distributed sensing, stochastic geometry, multi-packet reception, through the wall radar, drone small-cell comms and spectrum sensing for cognitive radio.
-Finally, he plays jazz piano (with a singer in bars/restaurants) in what spare time remains.

 - BSc/MSc (Queen's University Belfast, N. Ireland)